gravitational/teleport/e/rfd/0003e-application-access-okta-integration.md

 #### Application request

-The application request workflow will be implemented hereApplication access synchronization
+The application request workflow will be implemented here.

-Okta applications will be synchronized with the application access service so that users will be able to have access to Okta applications from the Teleport UI and listed in `tsh app ls`.

 #### `OktaApplication` approval request.